WilliamVenner/gmpublisher/README.md

 Windows, macOS or Linux

-Linux users will need to install `libgtksourceview-3.0-1`
+Linux users may need to install additional dependencies.

 ## Tutorials